 To see the new React Drawer component in action, head on over to the KendoReact Drawer documentation page.

 The KendoReact Form component is a small and fast package for form state management with zero dependencies.
 Built from the ground up, this component was created based on customer feedback and best practices around building forms.
-Initially built to help support more advanced components like the Scheduler, with R1 2020 we wanted to deliver this as a standalone component for all React developers to be able to use, even if they end up never using other KendoReact components.
+Initially built to help support more advanced components such as the React Scheduler, with R1 2020 we wanted to deliver this as a standalone component for all React developers to be able to use, even if they end up never using other KendoReact components.

 For more examples and insights you can jump on over to the KendoReact Form documentation section.